Colleges by Location

 Student Services

-Los Angeles Mission College provides a number of services vital for a comfortable and secure life on campus.
+Los Angeles Mission College provides a number of services necessary for a pleasant and secure life on campus.

 There are 24-hour emergency phone and alarm devices.
-There is a security patrol available 24/7.
+There is a security patrol that operates around the clock.
 The after-hours transportation/escort service is available.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Los Angeles Mission College.

 All in all, campus life at Los Angeles Mission College is rich and vibrant and provides all you need for a comfortable stay.